s111ew/alt-text-generator/README.md

 ## Usage

-1. Import the Module
+### 1. Import the Module</br>

 You can import the generateAltText function using ES modules or CommonJS:

 ES Modules: